home-assistant/home-assistant.io/source/_integrations/insteon.markdown

   b.
 Follow the instructions on screen to add the integration.
   c.
 You will need the IP address of the Hub which you should be able to find on your internet router.
 See the documentation for your specific router for instructions.
   d.
 If you have a Hub v2 you will need the default username and password which are printed on the bottom of the Hub
-2. Add devices to the Hub using the instructions above ([Adding Devices to the INSTEON Integration])
+2. Add devices to the Hub using the instructions for [Adding Devices to the INSTEON Integration](#adding-devices-to-the-insteon-integration)

 Once your devices are linked to the Hub again they will appear in Home Assistant automatically.